 You can help - we can help you to help them.
 Simply download our 'Seeing Street Cats' brochure (English or Espanol) and put it in their door (not mailbox please).
 It would be best if you could talk to them or write a personal note.

-Remember, it wasn't long ago and they may have been threatened with a citation or the threat of trap and remove.
+Remember, it wasn't long ago that they may have been threatened with a citation or the threat of trap and remove.